eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

     expyriment.control.initialize(exp)

 ### Preparation of the stimuli

-    #3 different functions for the 3 different stimuli : Fixation Cross, stimulationRight on the right
-    #and stimulationLeft on the left.
+There is 3 different functions for the 3 different stimuli : Fixation Cross, stimulationRight on the right and stimulationLeft on the left.

     def FixationCross():
         stim    = expyriment.stimuli.FixCross(size=(60,60))
         stim.present()